deniskorbakov/laravel-12-frankenphp-docker/README.md

 **Performing steps:**

-You can also submit a template to yourself through the Github interface
+You can also submit a template to yourself through the GitHub interface
 ```bash
 git clone https://github.com/deniskorbakov/laravel-12-frankenphp-docker.git
 ```